Note

 Organizations often need to process large volumes of data before serving to key business stakeholders.
-In this tutorial, you will learn how to leverage the integrated experiences in Azure Synapse Analytics to process data using Apache Spark and later serve the data to end-users through Power BI and Serverless SQL.
+In this tutorial, you'll learn how to leverage the integrated experiences in Azure Synapse Analytics to process data using Apache Spark and later serve the data to end-users through Power BI and Serverless SQL.

 Before you begin